-Influenza activity continues to be low in Texas.
-Compared to the previous week, the percentage of specimens positive for influenza slightly increased and the percentage of patient visits due to influenza-like illness (ILI) stayed about the same.
+Influenza activity continues to be low in Texas, but it appears to be increasing.
+Compared to the previous week, the percentage of specimens positive for influenza and the percentage of patient visits due to influenza-like illness (ILI) slightly increased.
 No ILI/influenza-associated outbreaks or influenza-associated pediatric deaths were reported.
-In addition to flu, other respiratory viruses were detected in Texas during week 51.
+In addition to flu, other respiratory viruses were detected in Texas during week 52.